This doesn’t impact GA Connector as GA Connector doesn’t use third-party cookies. GA Connector uses first-party cookies instead.

 For example, here is how you do it if you are using Web-to-Lead forms in Salesforce:

-1. Add the Google Analytics Tracking ID field in your form
+- Add the GA Measurement ID field in your form

-2. Make the field hidden, and insert your Google Analytics tracking ID in the value attribute as shown below:
+- Make the field hidden, and insert your GA Measurement ID in the value attribute as shown below:

 Yes, in many cases GA Connector can send information about Salesforce Leads/Contacts/etc created by call tracking software.

-However, GA Connector requires the call tracking software to send GA Client ID to Salesforce in order for it to be able to send data to Google Analytics.
+However, GA Connector requires the call tracking software to send GA Client ID and GA Session ID to Salesforce in order for it to be able to send data to Google Analytics.

 Not all call tracking apps match this requirements.
 Here are some examples that support this: